amcolash/hiv-crispr-zscore-analysis/code/AM_count_combiner/Readme.md

 # Count Combiner

-This code was written by [Andrew McOlash](https://github.com/amcolash/) is a pre-processing stage of the analysis pipeline before the actual z-score analysis is run.
+This code was written by [Andrew McOlash](https://github.com/amcolash/) and is a pre-processing stage of the analysis pipeline before the actual z-score analysis is run.
 The purpose of this script is to combine MAGeCK counts files along with a library file into a single counts file.
-This file in then inputted into the snakemake pipeline by JT Porrier for the z-score analysis.
+This file in then inputted into the z-score snakemake pipeline written by JT Poirier for the z-score analysis.

+### Please refer to the main documentation if using the z-score pipeline analysis.
+This documentation is also listed here for completeness and informational purposes for anyone aiming to use this subset of code separately from the z-score pipeline.

 ## Required Input Files

-### These files are automatically copied when using the z-score analysis pipeline.
-Please refer to the pipeline documentation for information about that input.

 - Create a directory called `input/` in this folder.
 - Add all `.txt` counts files (can be renamed from `.csv` to `.txt` if needed)